-When colleges and universities reopen their doors for on-campus learning this fall, it’s not just students who will be happy to greet their educators.
+When colleges and universities reopened their doors for on-campus learning following covid-19 shut-downs, it was not just students who were happy to greet their educators.
 A new, increasingly virulent strain of voice spammers, robocallers and criminal scammers has been taking shape over the course of the pandemic and, according to data gathered by Mutare, Inc., is poised to take advantage of a particularly attractive target – institutions of higher education.

 TABLE OF CONTENTS

 - Let’s First Level-Set about Voice Spam

 - What Some Institutions are Saying…

 - Enterprise Voice Traffic Filter Outsmarts the Spammers and Scammers